dobriak/dobriak-hugo/content/post/kubernetes-dcos-beta.md

 +++

 My [employer](https://mesosphere.com/) recently [announced](https://mesosphere.com/blog/dcos-1_10-kubernetes/) first class support for running Kubernetes on top of DC/OS version 1.10.
-In this post we will examine how you can get started with using Kubernetes and we will deploy a sample application.
+In this post we will examine how to get started with using Kubernetes on DC/OS.

 <!--more-->